2025 Tennessee Titans season: Week 5: at Arizona Cardinals

 The Titans overcame a 21–3 deficit, ultimately winning on a 29-yard field goal by kicker Joey Slye as time expired to upset the Cardinals 22–21, snapping a 10-game losing streak dating back to the previous season.
 A notable play occurred when Cardinals safety Dadrion Taylor-Demerson intercepted a pass from quarterback Cam Ward but immediately fumbled the ball.
 Titans receiver Tyler Lockett recovered it in the end zone, narrowing the Cardinals' lead to 21–19 with 4:51 remaining.

 With the upset victory, the Titans improved to 1–4, and Cam Ward earned his first NFL win.
 He finished the day with a season-high 265 passing yards, but he also threw no touchdowns, 1 interception, and completed just 53.8 percent of his passes to go with his 64.6 passer rating.
 It was also the Titans’ first win in Arizona since the 1997 season, when the franchise was known as the Tennessee Oilers.
 The Titans' 73 points scored through their first 5 games were their fewest since they scored just 60 points in their first 5 games in 2006.

+This would also turn out to be Brian Callahan's final NFL win as Titans head coach, as he was fired following Tennessee's loss the next week against the Las Vegas Raiders.